Data protection planning

 In some cases, customers have prepared disaster recovery instances ahead of time with the storage prediscovered on operating systems.
 In these cases, activating the disaster recovery scenario can require nothing more than breaking a mirror and starting the application.
 In other cases, the OS and associated applications might be mirrored alongside the database as an ESX virtual machine disk (VMDK).
 In these cases, the RPO is determined by how much a customer has invested in automation to quickly boot the VMDK so that the applications can be started.

 The retention time is controlled in part by the snapshot limit.
-For example, volumes in ONTAP have a limit of 1024 snapshots.
+For example, AFF volumes and ASA LUNs in ONTAP have a limit of 1024 snapshots.
 In some cases, customers have multiplexed replication to increase the limit.
-For example, if 2000 days of backups are required, a source can be replicated to two volumes with updates occurring on alternate days.
+For example, if 2000 days of backups are required, a source can be replicated to two different destinations with updates occurring on alternate days.
 This requires an increase in the initial space required, but it still represents a much more efficient approach than a traditional backup system, which involves multiple full backups.

-The simplest approach is to place all the files or LUNs in a single volume consistency group, which allows SnapMirror and SnapVault updates to be scheduled directly on the storage system.
+The simplest approach is to place all the files or LUNs in a single volume.
+A volume is a consistency group by itself, which means SnapMirror and SnapVault updates can be scheduled directly on the storage system.
 No external software is required.

 Multi-volume consistency group

-When a database must span volumes, a consistency group snapshot (cg-snapshot) is required.
-As mentioned above, this can be configured using System Manager or RESTful API calls, plus SnapCenter is capable of creating a simple consistency group snapshot on a defined list of volumes.
+When a database must span AFF volumes or ASA LUNs/namespaces, a consistency group snapshot is required.
+As mentioned above, this can be configured using System Manager or RESTful API calls, plus SnapCenter is capable of creating a simple consistency group snapshot.

-There is also one additional consideration on the use of multivolume, consistent snapshots for disaster recovery purposes.
-When performing an update of multiple volumes, it is possible that a disaster could occur while a transfer is still in progress.
-The result would be a set of volumes that are not consistent with one another.
+There is also one additional consideration on the use of AFF multi-volume or ASA multi-LUN consistent snapshots for disaster recovery purposes.
+When performing an update of multiple snapmirror relationships, it is possible that a disaster could occur while a transfer is still in progress.
+The result would be a set of volumes, LUNs or namespaces that are not consistent with one another.
 If this happened, some of the volumes must be restored to an earlier snapshot state to deliver a database image that is crash-consistent and ready for use.

 Disaster recovery: activation